purushottam22/purushottam22.github.io/README.md

 ### Internship
 - **"Secure Academic certificate using blockchain"** at [NIT Durgapur](https://nitdgp.ac.in) during May-July 2020.
-- **“Author Profiling in Social media based dataset using Deep learning techniques”** at [IIT Patna](https://www.iitp.ac.in/) in 14th may -10th july 2019.
+- **“Author Profiling in Social media based dataset using Deep learning techniques”** at [IIT Patna](https://www.iitp.ac.in/) during 14th May -10th July 2019.
+- **"Ethical hacking internship"** at Tutedude during May - June 2021.

 ### Academic Projects
 - **Completed a project on 'Seat Allocation in Examination'** at [NIT, Durgapur](https://nitdgp.ac.in/) during Dec, 2019.